agabor/docs/_includes/ios/push-notifications.md

 ### Confirm that the push campaign was created

-Having everything set up correctly in your Parse app won't help if your request to send a push notification does not reach Parse.
+Having everything set up correctly in your MSG app won't help if your request to send a push notification does not reach MSG.
 The first step in debugging a push issue is to confirm that the push campaign is listed in your push logs.
 You can find these logs by visiting your app's Dashboard and clicking on Push.

 If the push notification campaign is not showing up on that list, the issue is quite simple to resolve.
 Go back to your push notification sending code and make sure to check for any error responses.